11 Exciting Things to do In Sarasota With Kids While on Vacation

 Situated in a park-like setting with outdoor benches and a gazebo, Hart’s Landing is located at the foot of the John Ringling Causeway bridge on the way to Lido Beach.

 When you’re ready to cast your line, walk next door to the largest fishing pier in Sarasota County, the T.J.
-“Tony” Saprito Fishing Pier.
+“Tony” Saporito Fishing Pier.
 Fishing here is free and is known to provide hours of good saltwater fishing.

 Additional planning tip: A fishing license is required to go fishing for Florida visitors ages 16 and older.